andersonfpcorrea/trybe-exercicios/fundamentos/bloco-05-javascript-dom-eventos-e-web-storage/dia-3-javascript-eventos/readme.md

 Implement two functions the create a 'zoom' effect.
 Upon hovering on any day, the text must be scaled up and when passing away the mouse pointer from the text it must return to its original size.

+### Exercise 7

+Implement a function that add a personalized task to the calendar.
+The function must receive as argument a string with the task name (e.g.: cook) and create a `<span>` containing the task.

+- The created element must be a child element of the `<div` whose class is 'my-tasks'.